the-teachingRSE-project/competencies/competencies.md

 -->

 #### \${DOMAIN}-RSE
-While software is the lingua franca (common language) of all RSEs, there will be RSEs that have specialised in the intricacies of one particular research domain, such as medical RSEs, digital humanities RSEs, or physics RSEs.
+While software is the common focus of all RSEs, there will be RSEs that have specialised in the intricacies of one particular research domain, such as medical RSEs, digital humanities RSEs, or physics RSEs.
 This can often serve as a base domain for RSE specialisation as in @subsec:examplemaster.